New Venture Gear ID

 |Cast iron case w/ aluminum lid|

 If the case is cast iron but with an aluminum lid - "top loader style", it is a NV4500.
 This is a heavy duty transmission for GVWR above ~8500 lb.
 There are various models of NV4500 and the shifter base can only be changed on later years with the "square top" lid (1995+ for GM, 1998+ for Dodge) where the shifter base is removable.
 The early years had an integral shifter tower that fixed the fulcrum height (i.e. shifter leverage cannot be changed); however lids are fairly interchangeable and so it is possible to convert early models to the later lid:

 One aftermarket source for a new top cover lid assembly is Allstate Gear

-Be aware though that for GM models of NV4500 there are two different lids - lid casting # 25137 for 1995-2000 and lid casting # 33893 for 2001-2007.
-The base mount for this later lid is 1/4" higher than earlier lid, requiring a deeper stub - i.e. each model requires a different shifter base.
+Be aware that GM produced lids in two different shifter heights - lid casting # 18860 or 25137 for 1995-2000 (GMT400) and lid casting # 33893 for 2001-2007 (GMT800).
+The base mount for the later lid is 1/4" higher than earlier lid, requiring a deeper stub - i.e. each model requires a different shifter base.
+As these parts are interchangeable, it is quite possible for them to be mixed and found in the wrong model after a rebuild.
 There is also risk of this taller lid being found on rebuilt Dodge units, meaning the original shifter base will not be compatible - so best to check the lid casting number (near front center of lid) when buying a shifter for any NV4500.